-Further, after you have created and saved migration tasks, these tasks are VMM noninteractive tasks that you can run with the RunTask command.
-Use the ListNoninteractiveTasks command to list any migration tasks that have been saved.
+After you have created and saved migration tasks, these tasks are VMM noninteractive tasks that you can run with the runtask command.
+Use the lstask command to list any migration tasks that have been saved.

-Note: The Virtual Machine Manager task and the two migrate subtasks are not always displayed on the New Scheduled Job window.
-They are displayed only after you have created and saved migration tasks similar to those shown in Figure 8 on page 16.
+Note: The two migration tasks are not always listed.
+They are displayed only after you have created and saved migration tasks.